DATA-606-SPRING-2023-TUE/nicholas_data606/README.md

 ### Ridge Regression

-Ridge Score: 0.99393
+- Ridge Score: 0.99393
-Ridge Score (Reduced Features): 0.99995
+- Ridge Score (Reduced Features): 0.99995

 ### Decision Tree

-Decision Tree Score: 0.98373
+- Decision Tree Score: 0.98373
-Decision Tree Score (Reduced Features): 0.99994
+- Decision Tree Score (Reduced Features): 0.99994

 ### Random Forest

-Random Forest Score: 0.98751
+- Random Forest Score: 0.98751
-Random Forest Score (Reduced Features): 0.99979
+- Random Forest Score (Reduced Features): 0.99979

 ## Results

 The predictor built using ridge regression proves to be the most accurate of the models with a near perfect accuracy once the features are reduced.
+Using the predictor, a simulation was run using every single possible combination of feature values in order to determine which combination would produce the the highest rating.
+It was found that a value of 10 for each feature produced a rating of 99.960235, which when rounded to the nearest integer, would be a rating of 100.

+This is an interesting outcome due to the fact that features such as acidity and body are highly subjective.
+I would not have assumed that a coffee with a high acidity rating would be the best rated option.
+But this could also be an unintended consequence of having a skewed dataset.

+Grouping the coffee by region also produces some insight into how the regions compare.
+A box plot shows that Central America and South America produce coffee with some of the highest potential but also varies widely in quality while regions like Africa-Arabia and Hawaii are more consistent in quality.

+The groupings also show that Hawaii produces coffee with the highest value.
+This is likely due to the cost of property in Hawaii and the limitted real estate creating scarcity.

 ## Conclusions